dmeister/dmeister.github.io/content/posts/2020-05-25-effective-java.md

 ### Item 31: use bounded wildcards to increase API flexibility

 *[1/5]* Does not apply.
 Interesting concept.
-Maybe the same thing can be done with lot of [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae).
+Maybe the same thing can be done with a lot of [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae).

 ### Item 32: Combine generics and varargs judiciously